 Fire Stick for older television sets will also need this HDMI to Composite AV Converter

 - Movies on DVD – of course there are also movies that you can purchase on DVD as well.

 - Amazon Prime – if you have young children in your home as well, know that Amazon Prime has just released dozens of TV shows and movies for young kids for free.

-- Metopera.org – although the Metropolitan Opera has canceled this season due to the pandemic, they decided to broadcast their performances nightly.
-A friend of mine is holding a black tie and opera night with her sequestered family and will be watching an opera!
+- Metopera.org – the Metropolitan Opera broadcasts their performances nightly.
+A friend of mine is holding a black tie and opera night with her family and will be watching an opera!
 I just love her creativity.

-- YouTube – another great “channel” that many people don’t think of is Youtube!
-You can access it for free from a Roku or Firestick device.
+- YouTube – another great “channel” that many people (especially older people) don’t think of is Youtube!
+You can access it on a computer, laptop or tablet or even a smartphone.
+You can also view Youtube for free from a Roku or Firestick device on your television.
 You can access so many different videos such as:

 - Free Movies